selsa-inube/bootcamps/content/html-css/a18-calendar.md

 2. The buttons to scroll through dates aren’t interactive.
 3. You don’t have to offer a way to create meetings.
 4. When hovering a card, it should move up and left and be on top of the elements.
-5. Each row in the table should is an interval of an hour (the image doesn’t respect that).
+5. Each row in the table is an interval of an hour (the image doesn’t respect that).

 Image: https://github.com/selsa-inube/bootcamp/blob/main/content/html-css/assets/calendar.png